Hatfield South Urban Race

 Facilities Toilets, clothing dump, tables and chairs in Event Centre.

-We hope that the café will be open.
+Sadly, the café will not be open.

 Dogs Please keep dogs under control and clear up behind you.
 Dogs on courses would be a nuisance unless you are walking with them on a short lead.
 They are not allowed in the Event Centre.

+The senior courses involve crossing roads, take care.
 Junior courses stay within the campus but may encounter the occasional slow-moving vehicle.
 Be aware.

 You must report to download even if you don’t finish your course, so that we can be sure you’re back safely.